nopnop2002/esp-idf-ssd1306/ImageMoveDemo/README.md

 # Display images with a height of 64 dots or more
 Crop the original image to this image.
+The image below has a resolution of 218x184.
 ![fleischer2](https://github.com/user-attachments/assets/e04b71c6-8a3b-4a03-bc99-199ad489b67e)

 Convert this image to a 240x64 image by shifting it by 8 dots, and display the converted image continuously.